-Once you have accepted an offer of a place in an aged care home, the home will offer you a resident agreement and an accommodation agreement.
+Once you have accepted an offer of a place in an aged care home, the home will offer you a resident agreement, an accommodation agreement and possibly additional services or an extra service agreement.
 These may be combined into a single agreement.

-You can ask someone to negotiate with the aged care provider about your care fees on your behalf.
+You can ask someone to negotiate with the aged care provider about your fees and accommodation costs on your behalf.
 You can include this nominated person in your resident agreement.